 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.

 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly, who errs, who comes short again and again, who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who know neither victory nor defeat…

 What can I say!
 That’s a quote from Theodore Roosevelt and brought to my attention by Brene Brown.
 If you haven’t heard of her, look her up.

 Join My Newsletter

-Sign up to my monthly newsletter and receive all the latest news from Tracey Sweetland, Catapult Media, Red Shoes Marketing, PE Magazines and The Peterborough Hub, including special offers on services and actionable advice on starting and growing your own business.
+Sign up to my monthly newsletter and receive all the latest news from Tracey Sweetland, The Business Connection, The Learning Collection and Red Shoes Media & Marketing, including special offers on services and actionable advice on starting and growing your own business.